Cordelia Chase: Development

 Executive producer David Greenwalt was very keen to acquire the character of Cordelia for the spin-off series, commenting, "I desperately wanted her to come to Angel because Angel being dark and broody, we need a big bright smile."
 At the same time, Whedon felt her presence was sorely missed in the fourth season of Buffy where "All of our characters got to the point where they were loving and hugging, and it was sort of like, where's Cordelia?", leading him to introduce Spike (James Marsters) to the cast to accommodate her absence.
+According to Marsters, his request for a salary equal to what he was paid on Buffy caused Whedon to remove Carpenter as a regular cast member.

 Kelly A. Manners describes Cordelia as a "rich gal whose family ended up losing everything to the IRS.
 So in episode one of Angel, Cordelia showed up in LA trying to start a career as an actress because her family was in jail, actually."
 Crusie states that in mourning for Doyle Cordelia also begins "finding within herself a new level of humanity".

 Greenwalt discusses how Cordelia "is sort of forced to become a deeper character" when she starts to receive the visions of the suffering and helpless, "She's sort of living with one foot in the world of 'I want to be an actress' and with another foot in the world of 'I want to save and help people, and I have a deeper purpose and mission.'"
 Greenwalt felt that this development allowed Cordelia to develop from a "vainglorious high schooler to someone who's almost like a superhero"; this also provided Carpenter with the opportunity to stretch her potential as an actress.
 From the tenth episode, "Parting Gifts", Cordelia begins to actively function as a supernatural character in the series while the introduction of Wesley also contributes some added comic relief to the series.
 It is from this episode Cordelia is also forced to mature as she mourns the death of Doyle, whose visions serve as a painful reminder of him.
 The first-season finale saw Cordelia's visions inflict all the suffering of the human world upon her, and to effectively act this, Carpenter's acting coach showed her pictures of real human pain as motivation.
 The scene took over eight hours to film, and Carpenter was relieved when it was over.
 The experience saw Cordelia further resolve to help those in need, stating "I saw the world and there's so much pain.
 We have to help them."
 Carpenter explains, "Through the suffering of the world, and through her own experiences, she discovers what's important in life."